ryo-hisano/puppeteer_samples/README.md

 ## capture_use_iphone_x.js

-Full cap cap on iPhone X with puppeteer / DeviceDescriptors.
+Full cap on iPhone X with puppeteer / DeviceDescriptors.

 ## google_search_by_config_file.js